Azure/bicep-types-az/generated/network/microsoft.network/2018-07-01/types.md

 * **prefixLength**: int: The Length of the Public IP Prefix.
 * **provisioningState**: string: The provisioning state of the Public IP prefix resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
 * **publicIPAddresses**: [ReferencedPublicIpAddress](#referencedpublicipaddress)[]: The list of all referenced PublicIPAddresses
-* **publicIPAddressVersion**: 'IPv4' | 'IPv6': The public IP address version.
+* **publicIPAddressVersion**: 'IPv4' | 'IPv6': Available from Api-Version 2016-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
+Default is taken as IPv4.
 Possible values are: 'IPv4' and 'IPv6'.
 * **resourceGuid**: string: The resource GUID property of the public IP prefix resource.

 ## ReferencedPublicIpAddress